scmacdon/AWSTracker/Readme.md

-#  Creating a Secure AWS Tracking Application using Spring Boot and AWS Services
+#  Creating a Secure Spring Application using AWS Services

-You can develop an Amazon Web Serice (AWS) application that tracks and reports on work items by using these Amazon Web Services:
+You can develop a secure Spring application that tracks and reports on work items by using these Amazon Web Services:

 + Amazon Relational Database Service (RDS)
 + Amazon Simple Email Service (SES)